Best Inventory Formulas and Ratios to Boost Efficiency in Stockrooms

 Usage can be measured in three ways, depending on what the organization uses for inventory transactions:

-• Orders or simply the quantity ordered.
-This transaction type provides the least accurate Inventory Turns or Usage measurement as it occurs infrequently and therefore is lumpy.
-Since it is lumpy, an order may not occur in the time period the user wants to measure Inventory Turns, thus creating "0" for Turns.
+- Orders or simply the quantity ordered.
+This transaction type provides the least accurate measurement of Inventory Turns or Usage, as it occurs infrequently and is therefore lumpy.
+Since it is lumpy, an order may not occur during the time period the user wants to measure Inventory Turns, resulting in "0" for Turns.

-• Pull Quantity or how much is used/consumed over a period of time.
+- Pull Quantity, or how much is used/consumed over a period of time.
 This transaction type provides good information on what is "used" during a time period because consumption is a frequent transaction type.
-If it doesn't happen often, then Inventory Turns will be very low providing a signal to reduce on-hand quantity.
+If it doesn't happen often, Inventory Turns will be very low, signaling a need to reduce on-hand quantity.

-To understand these concepts better, here are some examples of how each type of usage measurement affects your ability to effectively manage your inventory and increase inventory turns.
+To better understand these concepts, here are examples of how each type of usage measurement affects your ability to manage your inventory effectively and increase inventory turns.

 Orders as the measurement of usage: